gitlabhq/gitlab-runner/docs/development/README.md

 `make build_current` is a superset of `make build_simple` which in addition takes care of building Docker dependencies.

+### Building the Docker image

+If you want to build the Docker image, you need to run `make build_current_docker`.

+The `build_current_docker` Makefile target will:

+- build `gitlab-runner-helper` and create a helper Docker image from it;
+- compile Runner for `linux/amd64`;
+- build a DEB package for Runner (our official images are basing on Alpine and Ubuntu;
+we need DEB for the Ubuntu image build);
+- build the Alpine and Ubuntu versions of the `gitlab/gitlab-runner` image.

 ## 6. Run test suite locally